 For so long, I thought of witch as Halloween and black cats, a smoky room, the flare of a candle, moonlight catching a bare leg on a broom.
-I admired the women in my life who called themselves witches, but sometimes the concept of enchantments and chalk circles felt far from working three jobs in the city and the mundanity of daily life— wiping kitchen counters, paying taxes, etc.
+I admired the women in my life who called themselves witches and practiced everyday witchcraft, but sometimes the concept of enchantments and chalk circles felt far from working three jobs in the city and the mundanity of daily life— wiping kitchen counters, paying taxes, etc.

 Now when I think of witches, I can’t stop thinking about language.
 Every time I write or speak: spells and enchantments.
 A good poem creates some kind of magic, a space where you encounter something beyond yourself, where anything goes.
 Words exchanged with someone you love can allow you to encounter this space, too, or a conversation with a teacher who won’t let you run away from a truth staring you in the face.